An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: Abstract

 \section{Abstract}

 Accurate and reliable sensor calibration is critical for fusing LiDAR and inertial measurements in autonomous driving.
-This paper proposes a novel three-stage extrinsic calibration method of a 3D-LiDAR and a pose sensor for autonomous driving.
+This paper proposes a novel three-stage extrinsic calibration method between LiDAR and GNSS/INS for autonomous driving.
 The first stage can quickly calibrate the extrinsic parameters between the sensors through point cloud surface features so that the extrinsic can be narrowed from a large initial error to a small error range in little time.
 The second stage can further calibrate the extrinsic parameters based on LiDAR-mapping space occupancy while removing motion distortion.
 In the final stage, the z-axis errors caused by the plane motion of the autonomous vehicle are corrected, and an accurate extrinsic parameter is finally obtained.
-Specifically, This method utilizes the natural characteristics of road scenes, making it independent and easy to apply in large-scale conditions.
+Specifically, This method utilizes the planar features in the environment, making it possible to quickly carry out calibration.
 Experimental results on real-world data sets demonstrate the reliability and accuracy of our method.
 The codes are open-sourced on the Github website.
-To the best of our knowledge, this is the first open-source code specifically designed for autonomous driving to calibrate LiDAR and pose-sensor extrinsic parameters.
 The code link is https://github.com/OpenCalib/LiDAR2INS.